goohanjun/db_perf_predictor/README.md

 | **Proposed**        | **2381.74** | **1258.19** | **332.99** | **213.94** | **220.66** | **187.29** | **158.70** | **134.32** |
 | **Improvement (%)** |       -1.68 |       15.60 |      28.26 |  **41.05** |      17.92 |      10.25 |      16.06 |      16.53 |

+# Key Observations
+The proposed model consistently outperforms both single-output and multi-output baselines Gains are especially large in low-data regimes (up to +41% improvement) Even with more data, the advantage does not disappear Multi-output prediction alone helps, but
+→ explicit consistency regularization is the key factor